TheMTank/GridUniverse/docs/GridWorld.md

 `env = GridWorldEnv()`

-The default grid_shape is (4, 4) but you can specify any square shape you want e.g.:
+The default grid_shape is (4, 4) but you can specify any rectangle shape you want e.g.:

 `env = GridWorldEnv(grid_shape=(55, 7))`

 Other options include where to place terminal states and walls:

 `env = GridWorldEnv(walls=[5, 10], terminal_states=[15])`

+List format is expected e.g. walls=[5.
+10] means that two walls (unwalkable areas) will be placed within the grid, at state indices 5 and 10.
+Similar for terminal_states, If an agent ends up in a terminal state, the episode is over.

 ## The main interface: env.step()